 The most famous orchestrator used today is Kubernetes.
 With this Go-powered tool developers wire services together and build successful MOAs (microservice-oriented architectures).
 Also this orchestrator system provides high data security—it’s important because the microservice architecture itself is inferior to monoliths in this area.

 As the Go community grows day by day, developers pay more attention to security and create extra tools to provide it.
-That’s why there are various proxies and modules to keep data safe, and it makes Go a great help in microservices building.
+That’s why there are various proxies and modules to keep data safe, and it makes Go so great.

 More Go benefits for microservices and not only